xtofl/articles/monoid.md

 ## Why am I doing this

 * I'm enthousiastic (a bit nerdy)
-  * c'mon... "(lenses and bananas)[https://maartenfokkinga.github.io/utwente/mmf91m.pdf]" in one sentence!
+  * c'mon... ["lenses, bananas, barbed wire"](https://maartenfokkinga.github.io/utwente/mmf91m.pdf) in one sentence!
 * I think we _will_ benefit (FP matters)
 * Can you help me?
   * I want to help _you_ taking the first hurdle